 What’s the best Quiet PC case for you?

 In this post, I’ve reviewed several cases that I had the opportunity to test out personally.
-Hopefully, this provides some clarity as to what PC case is right for your needs in 2020.
+Hopefully, this provides some clarity as to what PC case is right for your needs.

 Despite being a budget PC case, the Carbide 100R from Corsair packs plenty of features.
 Most of its sound dampening capabilities come from its side panels which are insulated with noise-isolating materials.
 While I'm not sure what the material is, I've found it to be quite effective, sufficiently dampening even the NZXT Kraken X72 3-fan unit that I mounted inside of it.